CodecoolGlobal/freestyle-mern-project-react-annamzielinska/README.md

 - **Frontend**: The frontend of this web application is built using HTML, CSS, and JavaScript, with React.js as the primary JavaScript framework.
 - **Backend**: The backend is powered by Node.js and Express.js, providing RESTful APIs for fetching drink data and managing user authentication.
-- **Database**: User data and favorite drinks are stored in a MongoDB database, which is a non-relational database system supported by Node.js.
+- **Database**: User data and favorite drinks are stored in a MongoDB database.

 ## API Documentation